-Fubo Goes on Offense with Early Sales and Subscriber Details
+Fubo Goes on Offense With Early Sales and Subscriber Details

-After a string of holiday-season bearish analyst reports that lopped more than half the value off its shares, sports-centric streaming TV provider FuboTV went on the offensive today, releasing preliminary fourth quarter results show strong sales and subscriber growth.
+After a string of holiday-season bearish analyst reports that lopped more than half the value off its shares, sports-centric streaming TV provider FuboTV went on the offensive today, releasing preliminary fourth-quarter results that show strong sales and subscriber growth.

-Fubo fourth quarter revenue landed between $94 and $98 million in a preliminary tally, up from prior management guidance of $80 to $85 million for the quarter.
-The company also had more than 545,000 paid subscribers at year-end—exceeding prior management guidance of as many at 510,000 and representing a 72% increase over the end of 2019, Fubo said in its press release.
+Fubo’s fourth-quarter revenue landed between $94 million and $98 million in a preliminary tally, up from prior management guidance of $80 million to $85 million for the quarter.
+The company also had more than 545,000 paid subscribers at year-end—exceeding prior management guidance of as many as 510,000 and representing a 72% increase over the end of 2019, Fubo said in its press release.

 “In 2021, we will continue to be laser focused on executing our growth strategies, which include continuing to grow advertising revenues, working to implement sports wagering into our product and further establishing FuboTV as a leader in sports and live streaming,” CEO David Gandler said in the release.

 After hitting that peak, a series of bearish Wall Street reports came out.
-First investment bank BMO cut its rating on the company to “market perform” from “buy” and set a price target of $33 on Dec.
-23. On Christmas Eve a media research firm, LightShed Partners, issued a “Sell” rating on the company.
-LightShed said in its report “Management spin and buzzwords cannot change the flawed underlying multichannel video business model.
+First, investment bank BMO cut its rating on the company from “buy” to “market perform” and set a price target of $33 on Dec.
+23. On Christmas Eve, media research firm LightShed Partners issued a “Sell” rating on the company, writing in its report, “Management spin and buzzwords cannot change the flawed underlying multichannel video business model.
 In reality, Fubo was a failed venture backed company that had no access to capital in January 2020 and has turned itself into a $7 billion market company (158 million fully diluted shares) through investment bank analyst cheerleading magic and the recent euphoria created by unsophisticated retail investors.”

 Then, on Dec.
 30, short-seller Kerrisdale Capital said Fubo’s stock price was “completely unmoored from reality” in valuing the company at $15,000 per subscriber.
 Taken altogether, the bearish reports hacked Fubo to $28 at year’s end, a 55% loss in just six trading days.